GregoryRobetertson/kick-cartel/README.md

 The purpose of this project is to create a reliable online platform that meets the needs of sneaker lovers, offering them a comprehensive selection of products along with an enjoyable shopping experience.

+## Bugs

+When i returned to this project I kept getting a bug when i run npm run dev.
+The bug was Next: not found.
+I fix this by running npm audit fix in the terminal.

+##

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).